 An original member of the prefab 1960s folk-pop band, the New Christy Minstrels, singer Dolan Ellis retired from the big city show biz limelight and decamped to Arizona where in the late '60s he was dubbed "the Bard of Arizona," as well as the "Official Arizona State Balladeer."
 You can see why when you tap into this kooky, regionally-themed set, packed with novelty numbers such as "Arizona History 101," "Goin' Home To Springerville," "Flight To Phoenix," and of course the tongue-twisting title track, a sort-of topical song which is an album highlight.
 In it, a henpecked husband finally has enough, packs his bags and tells his "plain bad broad" of a wife that she can run the friggin' bar by herself, and then the narrator steps in to deliver a small sermon about how "women's liberation needs a slightly different point of view," and how it's a woman's job to puff up her lover's ego so that he can, um, "make her feel like a woman."
-What??
+(What??
 Oh come on, people, there's nothing sexist about that... it's just plain old scientific fact!
 Am I right, fellas?
-Back me up here, guys...
-Anyway, there are also a bunch of song on here that are -- to be honest -- pretty lame.
-The music, the vocals, the lyrics are often forced and awkward, but the ricketty nature of the album adds a DIY, so-bad-its-good charm, although in reality I doubt I'd ever want to listen to any of these songs again.
-The album's closing track, "Then Came Man," is also a real stinker, an earnest but unlistenable screed about how humans have screwed up the environment -- I agree with the message, but the song is incredibly artless and, like "Tuba City," ripe for hip mockery from our oh-so-evolved perspective here in the future, where we don't have have any problems like that, and all the music is better, too.
+Back me up here, guys...)
+Anyway, there are also a bunch of songs on here that are -- to be honest -- pretty lame.
+The music, the vocals, the lyrics often sound forced and awkward, though the rickety nature of the album adds a DIY, so-bad-it's-good charm.
+Still, I doubt I'd ever want to listen to any of these songs again.
+The album's closing track, "Then Came Man," is a real stinker, an earnest but unlistenable screed about how humans have screwed up the environment -- I agree with the message, but the song is incredibly artless and, like "Tuba City," ripe for hip mockery from our oh-so-evolved perspective here in the future, where we don't have have any problems like that, and all the music is better, too.

 Dolan Ellis "Touch The Earth" (Capo Records, 1975) (LP)